istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote_multi-network/index.md

 Notice that `values.pilot.env.EXTERNAL_ISTIOD` is set to `true`.
 This enables the control plane installed on `cluster1` to also serve as an external control plane for other remote clusters.
-When this feature is enabled, `istiod` will attempt to aquire the leadership lock, and consequently manage, [appropriately annotated](#set-the-control-plane-cluster-for-cluster2) remote clusters that will be attached to it (`cluster2` in this case).
+When this feature is enabled, `istiod` will attempt to acquire the leadership lock, and consequently manage, [appropriately annotated](#set-the-control-plane-cluster-for-cluster2) remote clusters that will be attached to it (`cluster2` in this case).